mdolab/pygeo/doc/update_pygeo.rst

 DVGeometry Setup
 ================
 To show how this feature works, we deform an FFD to twist the wing geometry.
-The FFD file is generated the same way as the MACH-Aero tutorial and is done using the script `./ffd/simple_ffd.py`.
+The FFD file is generated the same way as the `MACH-Aero tutorial FFD generation <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/machAeroTutorials/opt_ffd.html>`_ and is done using the script ``./ffd/simple_ffd.py``.
 Once the FFD is loaded into DVGeometry, we can add a reference axis about which we will deform the geometry.
-Similarly, we can defind the twist variable function which will twist the wing about the reference axis.
+Similarly, we can define the twist variable function which will twist the wing about the reference axis.
 For this case, we will twist the root of the wing five degrees.

 .. literalinclude:: ../examples/deform_geometry/runScript.py